kschuler/guide/tools/computer-setup.md

 For more information on how to use conda, refer to the official conda documentation.

-## Get PsychoPy & required packages
+## Get PsychoPy and required packages

 ### PsychoPy